salacoste/Antigravity-Manager/docs/zai/mcp.md

 This page documents the user-visible behavior and configuration rules for the z.ai MCP endpoints exposed by the local API proxy.

 ## Overview
-When enabled, the local proxy exposes one or more MCP endpoints under `/mcp/*` and forwards them upstream to z.ai (or serves a built-in MCP server for vision).
+When enabled, the local proxy exposes one or more MCP endpoints under `/mcp/*`.

 Key properties:
 - MCP endpoints are **opt-in** via toggles in the API Proxy UI.